 - hold regular office hours to advise and mentor students in support of Macaulay community, both locally and cross-campus

-- attend common events associated with each seminar, especially the Macaulay Media Arts Days, Macaulay Night at the Museum, BioBlitz, and other technology-related events, as well as other co-curricular activities as required
+- attend common events associated with each seminar, especially the Macaulay IDEA Day, Macaulay Night at the Museum, BioBlitz, STEAM Festival and other seminar-related events, as well as other co-curricular activities as required

 - participate in ongoing training and attend regular meetings with other Instructional Technology Fellows

 - prepare training documents, FAQs, and other technical support materials for students, faculty, and ITFs